Bounds on Amplitudes in Effective Theories with Massive Spinning Particles: Discussion

-When looking for effective field theories for use in cosmology, there is often an emphasis on non-perturbative ghost-freedom, meaning that the fully non-linear theory should propagate the same number of degrees of freedom as the linear theory around some standard background.
-From the point of view of the perturbative $S$-matrix, the notion of ghost-freedom does not seem to be an intrinsic property, because order-by-order field re-definitions that leave the S-matrix invariant \cite{Haag:1958vt} can make a ghost-free theory look ghostly and vice-versa \cite{Burgess:2014lwa}, and it is not always possible to field redefine in this way to get a ghost-free structure \cite{Solomon:2017nlh}.
-However, in the context of interacting massive theories with spin, non-linearly ghost-free Lagrangians appear to be associated with $S$-matrices that saturate the lower bound on the amplitude growth.
-One example is dRGT massive gravity and the pseudo-linear theory: these are both non-linearly ghost free \cite{Hassan:2011hr,Hassan:2011ea,Mirbabayi:2011aa,Hinterbichler:2013eza} and, as we have seen, they generate amplitudes with the lowest possible energy scaling for a self-interacting massive spin-2 particle.
-Another example is the Federbush Lagrangian describing a massive spin-2 particle interacting with an abelian gauge field~\cite{Federbush1961}, which is also non-linearly ghost free \cite{deRham:2014tga} and saturates the lower bound for the energy growth of tree amplitudes among these degrees of freedom \cite{Porrati:2008an,Porrati:2008ha}.
-We expect that similar statements apply to ghost-free bi-gravity \cite{Hassan:2011zd} and multi-gravity \cite{Hinterbichler:2012cn}.
+When looking for effective field theories for use in cosmology, there is often an emphasis on nonperturbative ghost freedom, meaning that the fully nonlinear theory should propagate the same number of degrees of freedom as the linear theory around some standard background.
+From the point of view of the perturbative $S$-matrix, the notion of ghost freedom does not seem to be an intrinsic property, because order-by-order field redefinitions that leave the S-matrix invariant \cite{Haag:1958vt} can make a ghost-free theory look ghostly and vice versa \cite{Burgess:2014lwa}, and it is not always possible to field redefine in this way to get a ghost-free structure \cite{Solomon:2017nlh}.
+However, in the context of interacting massive theories with spin, nonlinearly ghost-free Lagrangians appear to be associated with $S$-matrices that saturate the lower bound on the amplitude growth.
+One example is dRGT massive gravity and the pseudolinear theory: these are both nonlinearly ghost free \cite{Hassan:2011hr,Hassan:2011ea,Mirbabayi:2011aa,Hinterbichler:2013eza} and, as we have seen, they generate amplitudes with the lowest possible energy scaling for a self-interacting massive spin-2 particle.
+Another example is the Federbush Lagrangian describing a massive spin-2 particle interacting with an Abelian gauge field~\cite{Federbush1961}, which is also nonlinearly ghost free \cite{deRham:2014tga} and saturates the lower bound for the energy growth of tree amplitudes among these degrees of freedom \cite{Porrati:2008an,Porrati:2008ha}.
+We expect that similar statements apply to ghost-free bigravity \cite{Hassan:2011zd} and multigravity \cite{Hinterbichler:2012cn}.
 It would be useful to find a deeper explanation for this connection and to know if it extends to higher-spin degrees of freedom.

 We focused in this paper on theories that contain a single massive particle, but our methods can easily be generalized to include more complicated particle spectra.
 One example would be to include cubic couplings of a massive spin-2 particle to additional low-spin states, as investigated for the case of relevant and marginal operators in~\cite{Christensen:2014wra}.
 Such states then contribute to massive spin-2 scattering through exchange diagrams and could help cancel the high-energy behavior of amplitudes beyond what we have found.
 This is the mechanism by which the scalar Higgs field prevents high-energy violation of perturbative unitarity in massive spin-1 amplitudes.
 For a massive spin-2 particle there is no known Higgs theory with a finite number of particles and bounded high-energy behavior and there are arguments against the existence of such a theory~\cite{Arkani-Hamed:2017jhn}, although in Kaluza-Klein theories the massive spin-2 amplitudes are partially improved~\cite{Schwartz:2003vj}.
 It may be necessary to include infinitely many high spin intermediate states to obtain amplitudes that decay in the UV, as in large-$N$ QCD-like theories and (if we include gravity) string theory.
 It is an open problem whether tree-level string amplitudes are the \textit{only} weakly coupled completions of gravity amplitudes; for recent work see, e.g. Refs.~\cite{Caron-Huot:2016icg, Sever:2017ylk, Nayak:2017qru}.
 Making further progress on this will require better understanding general scattering amplitudes including massive external states with spin, so some of the methods used in this paper could be helpful for such calculations.